mturk/svcbatch/README.md

 # SvcBatch: Overview

-SvcBatch is a program that allows to run batch file as Windows service.
+SvcBatch is a program that allows users to run batch files as Windows service.

-Program's main goal is to run any application as Windows service by using a batch file wrapper as application launcher.
+The program's main goal is to run any application as a Windows service by using a batch file wrapper as an application launcher.
-This is particularly useful when running Java applications or scripts written in Perl, Python, Ruby, etc... without the need for a specialized service wrapper.
+This is particularly useful when running Java applications or for scripts written in Perl, Python, Ruby, etc... without the need for a specialized service wrapper.

-SvcBatch was designed to be simple to use and lightweight with small memory footprint.
-It is written in around 2K lines of pure **C** code, and depends only on win32 API.
+SvcBatch was designed to be simple to use and lightweight, with a small memory footprint.
+Its only dependency is win32 API, and only has around 2K lines of **C** code.
 There are no configuration files or installation requirements, so it can be easily distributed alongside any application that requires Windows service functionality.